-Important points should be raised to the opposition early on for consideration of costs
+Important points should be raised with the opposition early on for consideration of costs

 The issue of costs is often overlooked at the beginning of an arbitration.
 Even if one is acting for a party with very deep pockets, it is important for counsel to emphasise to his or her instructing solicitors and client that the costs estimates for any arbitration are simply estimates and not an absolute limit.
 Clients ought to be informed at the outset and reminded throughout the arbitration process that they will need to keep enough funds to see the arbitration to an end.
 As part of case strategy, it is important to try to anticipate whether or not opposing counsel is likely to try to deliberately engage in guerrilla tactics as part of their strategy to wear down the opponent both in terms of excessive expenditure of fees, costs and time.
 Most, but not all, guerrilla tactics are carried out to either force a settlement agreement or derail the arbitration.

-Possible guerrilla tactics that counsel needs to factor into costs
+Possible guerrilla tactics that counsel needs to factor in for costs

 As part of case strategy and case preparation, it is important for lead counsel to consider whether he or she fully understands the rules of the game.
 Matters of procedure in international arbitration are not set out in any common statute, rule or code.
-The UNCITRAL Model Law has been adopted in whole or in part in many countries and has gone a long way to provide some guidance as to the fundamental principles of the arbitral process and what it is intended to achieve.
+The UNCITRAL Model Law has been adopted in whole or in part in many countries and has gone a long way towards providing guidance on the fundamental principles of the arbitral process and what it is intended to achieve.
 However, the final procedures that are adopted in any arbitration differ from one arbitration to another depending on the nature of the dispute, the applicable procedural law (often the law of the seat), any institutional rules adopted, the background of the arbitrators, and the counsel themselves.

 The art of persuasion is simplicity and relying on the relevant issues.
 Perfect command of the language of the arbitration may not always assist the tribunal.
-Rather, the tribunal will need to be guided by a roadmap through the issues and evidence rather than be presented with hyperbole and exaggeration.– Julian Lew QC, 20 Essex Street
+Rather, the tribunal will need to be guided by a road map through the issues and evidence rather than be presented with hyperbole and exaggeration.– Julian Lew QC, Twenty Essex Chambers

 Be in control and keep it simple

 Advocacy is like boxing.
-If you control the ring you are likely to win the prize fight.
+If you control the ring, you are likely to win the prize fight.
 But be subtle.
 No histrionics.
 No overstating your case.
-You start off with a virgin piece of paper and it is for you as the advocate to paint the picture you want the tribunal to accept and adopt.
+You start off with a clean piece of paper and it is for you as the advocate to paint the picture you want the tribunal to accept and adopt.
 So keep it simple.
-Don’t mix up bad points with good points.
-Otherwise you risk the good points going the same way as the bad ones.– Ian Hunter QC, Essex Court Chambers
+Don’t mix up bad points with good points, or you risk the good points going the same way as the bad ones.– Ian Hunter QC, Essex Court Chambers

 Factors to be considered in arbitrations seated in unfamiliar jurisdictions

 Counsel should be able to realise his or her own strengths and limitations at the stage of case strategy and case preparation.
-Where counsel is dealing with an arbitration seated in an unfamiliar place and governed by law that he or she is not familiar with, an important strategic decision needs to be made at the outset.
+Where counsel is dealing with an arbitration seated in an unfamiliar place and governed by law with which he or she is not familiar, an important strategic decision needs to be made at the outset.
 Counsel will need to consider and decide whether he or she should be presenting the governing law issues by way of written memorials or through a legal expert witness report on the issues of law that apply to the dispute.

-Such a decision is also dependent in part on the tribunal that has been or is about to be appointed.
+Such a decision also depends in part on the tribunal that has been, or is about to be, appointed.
 Counsel needs to decide whether he or she is likely to have an upper hand against the opposing counsel in the event that neither side decides to retain any legal expert.
 Counsel will also need to consider whether his or her party-appointed arbitrator and the chairperson are likely to be more familiar and comfortable at applying the principles of the governing law and the law of the seat than the other arbitrator.
 In the event that the answer is affirmative in both situations, counsel who is very familiar with the governing law will generally decide against the retention of any legal expert witness, as counsel will be better off bringing to life the legal issues at stake at the final hearing.
 Such counsel will also be more flexible and better able to fine-tune his or her case strategy after the disclosure and exchange of witness statement stages of the arbitration.
-Conversely, counsel who is not familiar with the governing law should consider appointing either a legal expert witness to deal with the issues of governing law.
-A second alternative strategy will be to consider finding an able local co-counsel who is familiar with those issues of law.
-Such local counsel will also be likely to have better access to potential witnesses and possess language and cultural abilities, and this would allow the overall team to develop the legal theory based on factual evidence that local counsel may be better suited to gather.
+Conversely, counsel who is not familiar with the governing law should consider appointing either a legal expert witness to deal with the issues of governing law or to consider finding an able local co-counsel who is familiar with those issues of law.
+A local counsel is also likely to have better access to potential witnesses and have the necessary language and cultural abilities, and this would allow the overall team to develop the legal theory based on factual evidence that local counsel may be better suited to gather.